 Violinist Justine Cormack, cellist Ashley Brown and pianist Sarah Watkins first joined forces in 2002 and were Ensemble in Residence at The University of Auckland from 2004-2009.
 Their artistry, intensity and approachability have captivated music-lovers throughout New Zealand, Europe, Australia, Asia, South America and the US.
-Recent international highlights include a tour to Cambodia and China, Poland, Germany and the Czech Republic, annual return tours to China and Taiwan, as well as festival concerts in London and Sydney.
+Recent international highlights include tours to Cambodia, Poland, Germany and the Czech Republic, annual return tours to China and Taiwan, as well as festival concerts in London and Sydney.
 The trio also received rave reviews for their national performances during their 2013 10-centre Kaleidoscopes Tour for Chamber Music New Zealand and for their Loft series at Q and Art3 in art galleries around the country.

 The trio actively commission works by leading New Zealand composers.
 Their trade-mark eclectic programmes regularly feature works by established and emerging composers, making NZTrio a driving force in the New Zealand music industry.
 More recently, their commitment to commissioning new music has expanded to include composers from Asia and Australia.

 Critical acclaim for the group’s performances extends to their ever-expanding catalogue of recorded work.
 Their CDs have each been nominated as a finalist for Best Classical Album at the NZ Music Awards, in 2006 (Spark), 2008 (Bright Tide Moving Between), and 2010 (Flourishes).
 In 2011 they recorded a CD of O Cambodia followed by a significant project recording Stuart Greenbaum’s chamber music at the Melbourne Recital Centre.
 Both CDs were released in 2013.